This page guides you through Git setup and contribution process.

 git checkout master # switch to local master branch git pull apache master # fast-forward to current remote HEAD git pull --squash https://github.com/cuser/incubator-rocketmq.git ROCKETMQ-xxxx # merge to master

 --squash ensures all PR history is squashed into single commit, and allows committer to use his/her own message.
-Read git help for merge or pull for more information about
+Please refer to git help for merge or pull for more information about

 --squash option.
 In this example we assume that the contributor’s Github handle is “cuser” and the PR branch name is “ROCKETMQ-xxxx”.
-Next, resolve conflicts, if any, or ask a contributor to rebase on top of master, if PR went out of sync.
+Next, resolve all conflicts, or ask a contributor to rebase on top of master, if PR went out of sync.

 git checkout master # switch to local master branch git pull apache master # fast-forward to current remote HEAD git merge --squash ROCKETMQ-xxxx

-Remember to run regular patch checks, build with tests enabled, and change CHANGELOG.
-If everything is fine, you now can commit the squashed request along the lines
+Please run regular patch checks, build with tests enabled, and change CHANGELOG whenever needed.
+If all requirements are met, you can commit the squashed request using:

 git commit --author="contributor_name <contributor_email>" -a -m "ROCKETMQ-XXXX description closes apache/incubator-rocketmq#ZZ"

-ROCKETMQ-XXXX is all caps and where ZZ is the pull request number on apache/incubator-rocketmq repository.
+ROCKETMQ-XXXX is all capitalized and ZZ is the pull request number on apache/incubator-rocketmq repository.
 Including “closes apache/incubator-rocketmq#ZZ” will close the PR automatically.
-More information is found here GitHub PR closing docs..
+More information can be found here GitHub PR closing docs..
 Next, push to git-wip-us.apache.org:

 git push apache master